European Society for Magnetic Resonance in Medicine and Biology

 ROUND TABLE DISCUSSION – QUALITATIVE VS QUANTITATIVE?

-12:00 A round table discussion from three different points of view Bénédicte Maréchal – Siemens Healthineers, Switzerland & Filip Szczepankiewicz – Lund University, Sweden & Jan-Patrick Stellamn – Aix-Marseille University, France
+13:15 A round table discussion from three different points of view Petra S. Hüppi, Geneva University and University Hospital, Switzerland & Jan-Patrick Stellamn – Aix-Marseille University, France & Filip Szczepankiewicz – Lund University, Sweden & Maria Eugenia Caligiuri, University of Catanzaro, Italy & Thomas Troalen– Siemens Healthineers, France

 SESSION 3: HANDS-ON ON DATA HANDLING AND PREPROCESSING

-13:30 – Data handling, pre-processing and pipelining Oscar Esteban – HES-SO Valais-Wallis – Switzerland & Demian Wassermann – INRIA Saclay, France
+14:00 – Data handling, pre-processing and pipelining Oscar Esteban – HES-SO Wallis, Switzerland & Demian Wassermann – INRIA Saclay, France

 SESSION 4: EMERGING METHODS IN MICROSTRUCTURE IMAGING